 Background

-Enteric viruses are viruses that are primarily transmitted via the faecal-oral route, and that cause enteric disease (with symptoms e.g. nausea, diarrhea, vomiting, and abdominal pain).
-Many families of viruses are enteric viruses, including, for example, calicivirus (including norovirus and sapovirus), adenoviruses, astroviruses, rotaviruses, hepatitis viruses, and enteroviruses.
-Most enteric viruses cause only relatively mild symptoms in healthy individuals, some enteric viruses (e.g. poliovirus) can have serious health effect, with symptoms including meningitis and paralysis.
-Enteric viruses have been known to cause epidemics, for example, outbreaks of hepatitis A and coxsackieviruses have been reported worldwide within the latest decade.
+Enteric viruses cause enteric disease (with symptoms e.g. nausea, diarrhea, vomiting, and abdominal pain) and are primarily transmitted via the faecal-oral route.
+There are many families of enteric viruses, including calicivirus (including norovirus and sapovirus), adenoviruses, astroviruses, rotaviruses, hepatitis viruses, and enteroviruses.
+Most enteric viruses cause only relatively mild symptoms in healthy individuals, but some e.g. poliovirus can cause severe illness, with symptoms including meningitis and paralysis.
+Enteric viruses have been known to cause epidemics, for example, outbreaks of hepatitis A and coxsackieviruses have been reported worldwide within the last decade.

 Data highlights (1)